godot-package-manager/.github/profile/README.md

 3. Install your [client](#clients) of choice
 4. Run your client's update function

+## Publishing Packages Quickstart

+1. Download the [npm cli tool](https://github.com/npm/cli) <!-- can use the rust cli for this? -->
+2. Copy your `README.md` and `LICENSE` files into the addon folder (if you don't have these, you should create them)
+3. In your addon folder, run `npm init` (e.g. given `addons/my_plugin/`, run these commands in the `my_plugin` folder)
+4. Answer the prompts given by `npm`
+5. Run `npm publish --access public` to publish your package.
+[See the npm docs for more details](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages)

 ## `godot.package`

 Describes packages to be installed.
 This _should_ be modified